Zach Pascal Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Season Stats

-- Pascal has caught 26 passes on 43 targets for 261 yards and three touchdowns, averaging 32.6 yards per game.
+- Pascal has chipped in with 26 receptions for 261 yards and three touchdowns.
+He's been targeted 43 times, producing 32.6 yards per game.

-- Pascal has been the target of 43 of his team's 275 passing attempts this season, or 15.6% of the target share.
+- So far this season, 15.6% of the 275 passes thrown by his team have gone Pascal's way.

-- Pascal has seen the ball thrown his way nine times in the red zone this season, 28.1% of his team's 32 red zone pass attempts.
+- With nine targets in the red zone this season, Pascal has been on the receiving end of 28.1% of his team's 32 red zone pass attempts.

-- The Colts, who rank 11th in the NFL in points scored, have attempted a pass 56.5% of the time while opting for the ground attack 43.5% of the time.
+- The Colts, who rank 11th in the NFL in points scored, have attempted a pass 56.5% of the time while running the football 43.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Jets.